zearp/Nucintosh/README.md

 That's all!

 > Tip: Once everything works and you installed and configured all your stuff, create a bootable clone of your system with a trial version of *Carbon Copy Cloner* or *Superduper!*.
 Don't forget to copy your EFI folder to the clone's EFI partition.
+First time?
+Follow my little guide [here](https://github.com/zearp/OptiHack/blob/master/text/CLONE_IT.md).

 ## Big Sur
 + Big Sur needs its own version of Airportitlwm, download the kext [here](https://github.com/zearp/Nucintosh/raw/master/Stuff/AirportItlwm.kext-BigSur.zip) and put it in the kext folder replacing the other one